carlCarlson6/CamillionCodeAssignment/README.md

 	npm run test
 apart of running and showing the tests results it will generate a *coverage* folder with more in depth analysis of the tests.
 Although the test runs against the typescript files directly I recomend to run the build command before the tests.

+I have used the nodejs version 12.18.0 and npm version 6.14.4.

 ## NEWS BACKEND